wcko87/rabi-ribi-maps/maps/iwannabethebunny/index.md

 Note: The map can be beaten.
 I have beaten each room individually myself as proof that it can be cleared legit.

 ### Updates

+#### v1.02
+- Switch an event ID in the final room, so the "Is the Order a DLC" DLC is no longer required.
+- No change to gameplay.

 #### v1.01
 - Fix a skip in the second spectral room.
 Block off some alternative jumps.